MarcinIgna/imdb-django-api/README.md

 ### Movie Recommendation Algorithm

-Our IMDb Django REST API includes a powerful recommendation algorithm that suggests movies to users based on their preferences and movie descriptions.
+Our project includes a powerful recommendation algorithm that suggests movies to users based on their preferences and movie descriptions.
 This algorithm analyzes the descriptions of movies you've interacted with and identifies similar movies that you might enjoy.

 #### How It Works